Catrionamcd/Adventures-of-Alice/README.md

 ![alt text](assets/images/PEP8-Checker.png)

 * No errors were found in the code
-### Manual Testing

 ## Bug Fixes

-* Headings in the data model, had to put in code isnumeric()
+* There are headings in the data model of 'Step', 'User Prompt', 'Response' 'Output' and 'Next Step'.
+Because the first item in the array is a string I was having difficulty in my 'validating user response' function where I wanted to comparison for the step in the game.
+To sort this problem out I had to put an extra 'if' statement in my loop to check if the first item is numeric by using the isnumeric()method.

 * Data errors in data model.
 If there was no entry in the Google Sheets for the next step in the game, the game would just stop.
 I had to put in a message to alert the player that there was an issue with the data structure and display the step in the game that they had reached.

 * When I initially started this game, I was not using Google Sheets to store the data.
 I deployed my site early to ensure that I understood the deployment process and that it worked properly.
-I, therefore, had not activated the API credentials
+I, therefore, had not activated the API credentials after the site was deployed

 ## Deployment